Biblioteca Laudense: History

 The Filippini had arrived in Lodi by 1622, and acquired this space by 1639.
 They began construction of the church of San Filippo in 1645.
 The structure, including the adjacent housing was rebuilt in 1740-1758, with completion of the large hall in the library with the ceiling frescoed by Carlo Innocenzo Carloni with the Glory of St Philip Neri.
 The Oratorians valued both devotion and knowledge and completed the large walnut cabinets for storing books.
 The structure was unfinished in 1791 when the French occupation led to the suppression of the order, and creation of a public library.

 In its origins, the library had some 2000 volumes donated by the government.
 But with the suppression of the orders, the collection was added the 2000 books of the Filippini, 100 volumes and 40 manuscripts of the cloistered Augustinians, and 100 volumes from the Cappuccini di Casalpusterlengo.
-The library now includes 120 incunabuli, including:
+The library now includes 120 incunabula, including: